eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		When type constraints of the map are not adhered to, errors/exceptions are thrown at compile time or run-time \cite[\S5.3, pp. 159]{Tate2010}.
 + *Scala* application programming interface (API) \cite[\S5.2, pp. 153]{Tate2010}.
++ "A higher-order function is [a function] that produces or consumes functions";
+	specifically, it accepts other functions via input parameters and/or returns functions as output \cite[\S5.3, pp. 160-161]{Tate2010}.
+	- Functions can be passed into these higher-order functions
+		\cite[\S5.3, pp. 160]{Tate2010}.
+	- "Assign input functions to any variable or parameter, or pass them into functions, and return them from functions"
+	- Advanced topics in higher-order functions include \cite[\S5.3, pp. 161]{Tate2010}:
+		* partially applied functions, or currying
+		* Code blocks, passing simple functions as parameters into collections
+		* Anonymous functions can be passed as input parameters to higher-order functions on collections

 anonymous functions \cite[\S5.3, pp. 159]{Tate2010}.